OMKARTT/FNSysId/README.md

 <h align="justify">Federated nonlinear system identification</h>
 </div>
 We study federated learning for linearly parameterized nonlinear system identification and provide theoretical guarantees showing improved convergence rates compared to centralized approaches, with performance scaling positively with the number of clients.
-The nonlinear convergence constant depends on the feature map ( \phi ), which can be designed to enhance excitation and identification accuracy.
+The nonlinear convergence constant depends on the feature map , which can be designed to enhance excitation and identification accuracy.
 Experimental validation on nonlinear dynamical systems with real-analytic features (e.g., polynomial and trigonometric terms) demonstrates consistent convergence improvements under varying noise levels and i.i.d. control inputs.

 ## Contact
 The authors may be contacted for any questions or clarifications regarding the code or the paper by opening a GitHub issue or sending an email.